 The structural layer is obtained in multiple different ways, depending on the manufacturing technology.

-The top coat or the gel coat, is the outer layer of the pipe, having a minimum thickness of 0.2÷0.3 mm or more, depending on the design requirements.
-Normally, it consists of pure resin, with an UV inhibitor added in order to protect the pipe from the sun exposure.
+The topcoat or the gel coat, is the outer layer of the pipe, having a minimum thickness of 0.2÷0.3 mm or more, depending on the design requirements.
+Normally, it consists of pure resin, with a UV inhibitor added in order to protect the pipe from sun exposure.

-In case of severe exposure conditions, i.e. due to aggressive soils or a very corrosive environment, the gel-coat can be reinforced.
-The outer liner can also have a white or coloured pigment on request.
+In case of severe exposure conditions, i.e. due to aggressive soils or a very corrosive environment, the gel coat can be reinforced.
+The outer liner can also have a white or colored pigment on request.

 Are you interested in getting more information about the GRP pipe wall composition or have any questions or concerns?

-Feel free to contact us by simply completing the form below and we will help you out!
+Feel free to contact us by clicking on the button below and we will help you out!